ColinOsborn/adopt-me-react/readme.md

 This project is a simple tutorial to help do a react refresher and start with good principles so I can build upon my past react experience and learn hooks better.

 This project pulls data from this api: <https://pets-v2.dev-apis.com/>
 And then creates a basic search interface.
+This project makes use of functional components, but does use a couple of class components as just a refresher.